 Berrying shrubs are superb at this time of year.
-Among the evergreens, Skimmia japonica ‘Bowles Dwarf Female’ makes a good choice because of its compact growth habit; as a mature plant it only reaches about 1m/3ft high, perhaps more across.
-Also plant a male variety to aid pollination and the formation of fruit.
+Among the evergreens, look for compact cultivars of Skimmia japonica.
+A female plant will produce the berries, but you’ll need to plant a male variety to aid pollination and the formation of the fruit.
 Although male plants won’t produce berries, their flowers are generally much showier than the females, so are attractive in their own right.
 Plant them in pots or the ground, and give them plenty of fertiliser during the growing season.
 They grow best in some shade in rich, moist soil.

 Also think ahead to late winter and early spring by planting bulbs in containers or the ground now.
 Consider winter aconites, one of 200 different types of snowdrop, crocuses, and dainty species daffodils.
-View the range from Crocus and our online shop.
+View the range from Gardening Express and .

 Project: Fish care – create a quarantine pond>

 To keep your fish and pond healthy you should have a quarantine area to hold any new fish that you decide to buy.
 In an emergency the quarantine area can then also double up as a hospital tank if necessary.